Zoom Update: Automated Live Captioning

 Automatic, live, AI transcription is currently available on Zoom for no extra cost.
 This is useful for meeting participants who may be in loud environments, who may not have headphones, or who merely want to listen and read along at the same time.

-Live captions must be enabled by the host prior to the start of the meeting.
-To do so, log-in to https://bostonu.zoom.us with your BU credentials, navigate to “Settings” > “In Meeting (Advanced)” > “Closed Captioning”.
+Live captions have been enabled for all hosts at BU by default.
+If you had previously turned them off and would like to toggle them on, log-into To do so, log-in to https://bostonu.zoom.us with your BU credentials, navigate to “Settings” > “In Meeting (Advanced)” > “Closed Captioning”.
 Closed Captioning must be turned on, and you must select the “Enable live transcription service to show transcript on the side panel in-meeting,” then click save.
 This will apply to all future meetings, not meetings currently in progress.

 Once started, participants will see a “Live Transcript” option appear on their Zoom toolbar.
 Participants will be able to select from three options: